msg-systems/holmes-extractor/README.md

   document_token_index -- the index of the token that matched within the document. first_document_token_index -- the index of the first token that matched within the document.
-    Identical to 'document_token_index' except where the match involves a multiword phrase. last_document_token_index -- the index of the last token that matched within the document.
+    Identical to 'document_token_index' except where the match involves a multiword phrase. last_document_token_index -- the index of the last token that matched within the document (NOT one more than that index).
 Identical to 'document_token_index' except where the match involves a multiword phrase. structurally_matched_document_token_index -- the index of the token within the document that structurally matched the search phrase token.
-Is either the same as 'document_token_index' or is linked to 'document_token_index' within a coreference chain. document_subword_index -- the index of the token subword that matched within the document, or 'None' if matching was not with a subword but with an entire token. document_subword_containing_token_index -- the index of the document token that contained the subword that matched, which may be different from 'document_token_index' in situations where a word containing multiple subwords is split by hyphenation and a subword whose sense applies to a word is not overtly realised within that word. document_word -- the string that matched from the document. document_phrase -- the phrase headed by the word that matched from the document. match_type -- 'direct', 'derivation', 'entity', 'embedding', 'ontology', 'entity_embedding' or 'question'. negated -- 'True' if this word match is negated. uncertain -- 'True' if this word match is uncertain. similarity_measure -- for types 'embedding' and 'entity_embedding', the similarity between the
+Is either the same as 'document_token_index' or is linked to 'document_token_index' within a coreference chain. document_subword_index -- the index of the token subword that matched within the document, or 'None' if matching was not with a subword but with an entire token. document_subword_containing_token_index -- the index of the document token that contained the subword that matched, which may be different from 'document_token_index' in situations where a word containing multiple subwords is split by hyphenation and a subword whose sense applies to a word is not overtly realised within that word. document_word -- the string that matched from the document. document_phrase -- the phrase headed by the word that matched from the document. match_type -- 'direct', 'derivation', 'entity', 'embedding', 'ontology' or 'entity_embedding'. negated -- 'True' if this word match is negated. uncertain -- 'True' if this word match is uncertain. similarity_measure -- for types 'embedding' and 'entity_embedding', the similarity between the